mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Often times you may see many decoupling capacitors on a signal.
 Why are there so many?
 If they're in parallel, why not just place one massive capacitor?
 - If you have multiple decoupling capacitors, how do you lay them out and route them?
 - What happens if the decoupling capacitors are placed too far from the package?
-- How does parastic inductance impact decoupling capacitor performance?
+- How does parasitic inductance impact decoupling capacitor performance?
-- What are some sources of parastic inductance that may decrease the effectiveness of a decoupling capacitor?
+- What are some sources of parasitic inductance that may decrease the effectiveness of a decoupling capacitor?
 - How can the packaging impact the effectiveness?
 - What is a capacitor's self resonant frequency?
 Why is this important?
 - When should you not use decoupling capacitors?